Repeating a class

 Program completion Only the highest grade earned can be used toward your degree or certificate.

-Veterans education benefits Once a course has been successfully completed, it will not be certified again for veterans benefits.
-If you fail a class, veterans benefits can be used to repeat a course once.
-The course must fulfill an unmet graduation requirement.
+Veterans education benefits Once a class has been successfully completed, it will not be certified again for veterans benefits.
+If you fail a class, veterans benefits can be used to repeat a class once.
+The class must fulfill an unmet graduation requirement.
 See more about choosing classes for veterans benefits.

 Examples